zaguiini/typescript-virtual-barrel/README.md

 And of course, you can compile your project, just like you normally would: `tsc`.
 It will create the distribution version, either transforming the imports or [keeping the generated barrel file if you wish](#options).

-## Known issues

-- `.json` files are not yet working with `ESNext` module resolution
-- `.js` extension is not added to the imported files when using Node's ES Modules

 ## License

 MIT